August 16: The City’s 4 Cooling Centres will close on Friday, August 18, as temperatures begin to cool.

 Keep yourself and your family safe during extreme heat events

 Hot weather can be deadly–especially for seniors, infants, and people with pre-existing health conditions.

 When extreme temperatures are forecasted in our region, the City activates its Extreme Heat Operational Response Plan to help keep Burnaby residents safe.

 It’s important to know what resources are available, and to have a plan in place to keep you, your family and your loved ones safe.
-Drink water, stay cool, know the signs of heat stroke and heat exhaustion, and check in with on vulnerable family, friends and neighbours.
+Drink water, stay cool, know the signs of heat stroke and heat exhaustion, and check in on vulnerable family, friends and neighbours.